j-hui/w4118-bash-money-utilz/README.md

 ------------

 All aliases and functions are defined in a `.bashrc`-like script.

 To use them, simply add the following to your `~/.bashrc` or `~/.bash_profile`:

 ```
+export phwd=/abs/path/to/current/homework/directory
 source <path-to>/w4118-eggyagma/bash_money_utilz

 ```
+Some functions use an absolute path to the latest homework.
+That's what `phwd` is for: it points to your present homework directory.
+If you don't like having to modify your `.bashrc` all the time, you can point `phwd` to a symlink and just update your symlink for each new hw.